-The New York City Police Department is one of the largest police organizations in the world, employing over 50,000 people to police a population of over eight million.
 It’s a massive police department with a long and storied history.
-As a gun guy, I’ve always been fascinated by the weapons issued by police forces, and I’ve been working hard to catalog the firearms issued by the NYPD.
-Believe it or not, finding a definite source on NYPD-issued firearms is tough.
+As a gun guy, I’ve always been fascinated with the guns issued by police forces, and I’ve been working hard to catalog the firearms issued by the NYPD.
+Believe it or not, finding a definite source that details all models of NYC service pistols is surprisingly difficult.

 Today, I’m attempting to catalog the firearms issued by the NYPD to the best of my ability.
 It bears mentioning that there are two types of NYPD sidearms: issued and approved.
 In researching this article, the two were often interwoven, and it was tough to find out what was approved and what was issued.